-Demolition is the demolition of the existing structure in preparation of building construction.
-This work will occur over the approximately 2.24acres of the project site and is estimated to take eight weeks.
-The existing building is approximately 52,000 GSF and there is approximately 41,600 SF of hardscape to be removed.
-The emissions calculation includes 8 daily haul truck trips with a round trip distance of 20 miles to remove the debris.
-Equipment assumed to be used during grading includes (1) concrete/industrial saw, (1) rubber tired dozer, (3) tractor/loader/backhoe and (1) excavator.
+Demolition is the demolition of the existing parking lot and hardscape in preparation of building construction.
+This work will occur over the entire project site and is estimated to take eight weeks.
+The demolition is anticipated to generate approximately 5,000 cubic yards of material that will be removed from the site.
+The emissions calculation includes just over on daily haul truck trips with a round trip distance of 20 miles to remove the debris.
+Equipment assumed to be used during grading includes (1) concrete/industrial saw, (1) rubber tired dozer, and (3) tractor/loader/backhoes.
 The CalEEMod default assumptions were used to estimate emissions from worker trips.

-Grading is the grading of project site in preparation of building construction.
-This work will occur over the approximately 2.24-acres of the project site and is estimated to take eight weeks.
-The project will require the export of approximately 2,500 cubic yards of material.
-The emissions calculation includes 5 daily haul truck trips with a round trip distance of 20 miles for the exported materials.
-Equipment assumed to be used during grading includes (1) grader, (1) rubber tired dozer, and (2) tractor/loader/backhoe.
+Excavation/Grading is the excavation and grading of project site in preparation of building construction.
+This work will occur over the entire project site and is estimated to take four weeks.
+The project will require the export of approximately 5,000 cubic yards of material.
+The emissions calculation includes 14 daily haul truck trips with a round trip distance of 20 miles for the exported materials.
+Equipment assumed to be used during grading includes (1) grader, (1) rubber tired dozer, and (1) tractor/loader/backhoe.
 The CalEEMod default assumptions were used to estimate emissions from worker trips.

 Construction is the construction of the proposed building.
 Building construction emissions were calculated for the portion of construction with the greatest amount of activity that will result in the highest emissions.
-Equipment assumed to be used during construction includes (3) welders, (2) forklifts, (1) crane, (1) tractor/loader/backhoe, and (2) aerial lifts.
+Equipment assumed to be used during construction includes (2) forklifts, (2) tractor/loader/backhoe, and (2) aerial lifts.
 The CalEEMod default assumptions were used to estimate emissions from material deliveries and worker trips.